Carlo Scorza: Secretary of PNF

 In April 1943, Scorza was named Secretary of the National Fascist Party, replacing the ineffectual Aldo Vidussoni.
 He remained fully dedicated to Mussolini and he assumed his office with an uncompromising demand – "Everybody and everything for the war."

 Despite his enthusiasm, Scorza failed in his efforts to revitalize the party.
 On 25 July 1943, the President of the Italian wartime Parliament, Dino Grandi, put forth to the Fascist Grand Council a motion to remove Mussolini from office.
 Scorza, who also held the position of Secretary of the Grand Council, voted against it, but the motion carried and Mussolini was arrested by the Carabinieri.
 After the Italian armistice, Scorza was arrested in the Nazi-controlled Italian Social Republic.
 He was charged with treason for failing to counter the anti-Fascist coup d'état, but he was acquitted by a special tribunal in April 1944.

 Later life

 At the end of World War II, Scorza fled to Argentina.
 He was tried in absentia by the Allies and sentenced to thirty years imprisonment.
 He was later granted amnesty and he returned to Italy in 1955.
 Scorza died in Florence on 23 December 1988.

+In the Media

+Carlo Scorza was portrayed by Serbian actor Vladan Živković in the 1985 TV miniseries Mussolini: The Untold Story.